 An automatic ice maker can increase a refrigerator's energy use by 14 percent to 20 percent.
-You may want to decide if having ice on demand worth that much of a jump to your electric bill to you?
-If not, you’ll be happy to know that you can turn your ice maker off.
-It’s very easy and takes less than a minute, even if you just need to do it temporarily.
+You may want to decide if having ice on demand is worth that much of a jump to your electric bill.
+If not, you’ll be happy to know that you can easily turn your ice maker off in less than a minute, even if you just need to do it temporarily.

-How to Turn Off Your Refrigerator Ice Maker
+How to Turn off Your Refrigerator's Ice Maker

-- Models without a switch or metal feeler arm: If you don’t see a switch or an arm on your ice maker, it’s probably one of the new models that require you to hit several buttons on a touchscreen or touchpad in a specific sequence to turn the unit off.
+If you don’t immediately see a switch or an arm on your ice maker, it’s probably one of the newer models of refrigerators that require you to hit several buttons on a touchscreen or touchpad in a specific sequence to turn the unit off.
 Refer to your owner’s manual or the manufacturer’s website for instructions on how to do it.
 However, note that there is usually a secondary switch somewhere on the unit for disabling.